-Thinking about opening a self help groups business?
+Thinking about opening a self help group?
 We tell you what you need to know to get started.

 Assess the Competition

-Well in advance of opening a self help groups business in your town, it's a smart move to see what the competition looks like.
+Well in advance of opening a self help group in your town, it's a smart move to see what the competition looks like.
 We've provided the link below to help you get a list of local competitors nearby.
-Simply enter your city, state and zip code to get a list of self help groups businesses in your town.
+Simply enter your city, state and zip code to get a list of self help groups in your town.

 If there's too much competition, it may be wise to consider starting the business in a less competitive marketplace.